lavedon/StarFleet-2-Tutorial-Notes/Star Fleet 2/Tutorial 1 - Basic Navigation.md

 2. [SHIFT] will move the Target Designator Box (TDB) in larger increments
 3. Note: the object in the TARGET information area, bottom left, is now "Planet"
 ![](./Images/Pasted%20image%2020201204095549.png)
 4. Once the Target Designator Box (TDB) is over the planet press [T].
 [T] brings up the Targeter
 ![](./Images/t1-targeter.png)
 ## Set Speed
 1. You can not go faster than light within a system
-	a. i.e. Within a system, your maximum speed is 0.9
+	+ i.e. Within a system, your maximum speed is 0.9
 2. use [F3] and [F4] to change your sublight speed
 ![](./Images/keys.png)